 The following software packages must be installed properly to permit interfacing between the hardware and the host.

-IriShield Device Driver Package: Each IriTech device has its own driver package depending on the host Operating System.
-The driver must be installed correctly so the host system can recognize the device and setup data communication with it.
-With an improperly installed driver, IDDK 2000 reports communication errors such as device not being found or device’s I/O failure, or behaves unexpectedly during operation.
+IriEnvoy-MK Device Driver Package: Depending on the host Operating System, there may be need of additional IriEnvoy-MK device driver so that the host system can recognize the device and setup data communication with it.

-IDDK 2000 for Developers: This package contains necessary developing resources including the library and demonstration codes to help developers program and control IriShield, both binocular and monocular device in their customized applications.
+IriEnvoy-MK SDK for Developers: This package contains necessary developing resources including the library and demonstration codes to help developers program and control IriEnvoy-MK device in their customized applications.

-IDDK 2000 Installation
+IriEnvoy-MK SDK Installation

 Note: The SDK version and name in the example screenshots may differ from the users’.
 The SDK version is also subject to change without notice.